Wolfgang Falck: Early life and career

 On 7 April 1931, he began his pilot training at the Deutsche Verkehrsfliegerschule (DVS—German Air Transport School) at Schleißheim.
 He and 29 other trainees were part of Kameradschaft 31 (camaraderie of 1931), abbreviated "K 31".
 Among the members of "K 31" were future Luftwaffe staff officers Bernd von Brauchitsch, Günther Radusch, Günther Lützow, Ralph von Rettberg and Hannes Trautloft.
+Falck graduated from the DVS on 31 March 1932.
+On 15 October 1932, he was transferred as Schütze (rifleman) to the 5th Company of the 7th (Prussian) Infantry Regiment of the Reichswehr.

-Falck graduated from the DVS on 19 February 1932.
-In February 1933 he attended the Infantry School at Dresden for officer training and made Leutnant (second lieutenant) in October 1934.
+From 10 July 1933 to 1 March 1934, he attended the Infantry School at Dresden for officer training and made Leutnant (second lieutenant) on 1 October 1934 with rank seniority from 1 March 1934.
+On 1 October 1934, he was officially transferred from the army to the air force.
 In March 1935, Leutnant Falck became an instructor at the DVS at Schleissheim and in April 1936 promoted to Oberleutnant.

-In September 1936, Falck married Marilies von Berchem.
-Marilies was the daughter of Otto Freiherr von Berchem and his wife Hedwig von Berchem, née Freiin von Stauffenberg.
+In September 1936, Falck married Maria Elisabeth "Marilies" Josephine Helene Freiin von Berchem (1910–2009).
+Marilies was the daughter of retired Colonel Otto Joseph Maximilian Maria Freiherr von Berchem (1877–1949), who was reactivated 1938 and became a Major General of the Luftwaffe in 1944, and his wife Hedwig von Berchem, née Freiin von Stauffenberg.
 The two were married at the Trinity Church in Munich.
 Falck's best man was Lützow, his friend from "K 31".
 Their son Klaus was born on 21 June 1937.

 In March 1937, Falck was appointed adjutant to Oberstleutnant Gerd von Massow, the Geschwaderkommodore (wing commander) of Jagdgeschwader 132 "Richthofen" (JG 132—132nd Fighter Wing).
 On 1 August 1938, he was appointed Staffelkapitän of 8.
 Staffel (8th squadron), a squadron of the newly created III.
 Gruppe (3rd group) of JG 132, which was based at Jüterbog-Damm.
 On 1 November, III.
 Gruppe was renamed to II.
 Gruppe of Zerstörergeschwader 141 (ZG 141—141st Destroyer Wing), a unit which became the I. Gruppe of Zerstörergeschwader 76 (ZG 76—76th Destroyer Wing) on 1 May 1939.
 In consequence, Falck commanded the 5.
 Staffel of ZG 141, and later the 2.
 Staffel of ZG 76.
 Initially based at Pardubitz, present-day Pardubice in the Czech Republic, the Gruppe was equipped with the Messerschmitt Bf 110 C-1 heavy fighter.
 During the prelude of World War II on 25 August 1939 I. Gruppe of ZG 76 deployed to an airfield at Ohlau to the southeast of Breslau.